unique-EJ/edj-work.gitlab.io/README.md

 A static website at the root of the GitLab Pages (sub-) domain given to the
 "common group to manage collaborating on my projects" group this project is under, on GitLab.

 Created through the [Astro](https://astro.build) content-before-complexity build framework.
+(Static Site Generator to pre-render files to web pages inside continuous automatic builds).

 I like the layout of Unix-like Linux distributions and the Git system
 of snapshots over time to save the state of project files, referred to